CINO: A Chinese Minority Pre-trained Language Model: Introduction

-The public text classification datasets in the minority languages are extremely limited, thus we build the WCM (\textbf{W}iki-\textbf{C}hinese-\textbf{M}inority) dataset.
-The WCM is a multilingual text classification dataset with 10 classes, built from Wikipedia corpora, consisting of 63k examples.
-The purpose of WCM is to evaluate the zero-shot cross-lingual ability of MPLMs on the Chinese minority languages.
+The public natural language understanding tasks in Chinese minority languages are extremely limited.
+In this work, we construct two multilingual datasets from two data sources to support evaluating the zero-shot cross-lingual ability of MPLMs on the Chinese minority languages: (1) The \textbf{WCM} (\textbf{W}iki-\textbf{C}hinese-\textbf{M}inority) dataset is a multilingual text classification dataset built from Wikipedia corpora, with 10 classes, consisting of 63k examples.
+(2) \textbf{CMNews} (\textbf{C}hinese \textbf{M}inority \textbf{N}ews) dataset is a multilingual news classification dataset with 8 classes, built from the crawled news and the pre-existing news datasets, consisting of 57k examples.

-We evaluate the CINO model on Tibetan News Classification Corpus (TNCC), Korean news topic classification (YNAT) and WCM, and compare it with the existing XLM-R model.
-Results show that CINO has acquired the ability of minority languages understanding and outperforms the baselines on the Chinese minority languages.
+To evaluate CINO from different perspectives, we run experiments on Tibetan News Classification Corpus (TNCC), Korean news topic classification (YNAT), WCM, and CMNews.
+Results show that CINO has acquired the ability of minority language understanding and outperforms the existing baselines on the Chinese minority languages.

+To summarize, our contributions are: \begin{itemize}[topsep=0pt,itemsep=0pt] \item We introduce CINO, the first multilingual pre-trained language model for Chinese minority languages.
+Besides Standard Chinese, CINO covers Yue Chinese and six ethnic minority languages. \item We construct two multilingual text classification datasets for Chinese minority languages.
+They are used for evaluating the cross-lingual and multilingual abilities of the ethnic minority language model. \item Experiments show that CINO achieves notable improvements over the baselines.
+Furthermore, by making the model public, CINO will be a useful resource on Chinese minority languages and facilitate related research. \end{itemize}